 Discover the enchanting atmosphere and unique architecture of the Catalan capital with a private guide and driver.

-duration 8 hours
+duration 8 hours including a break

 If you only have limited time in Barcelona, then our day-long tour with private transport is the best way to make sure that you get to see the best of what this fabulous city has to offer.
 In the company of our expert local guide, you’ll enter into the mind-bending world of Gaudí, discovering his extraordinary genius with privileged access to the Park Güell and the Sagrada Familia.
 Exploring Barcelona’s most beautiful neighbourhoods, we’ll encounter architectural masterpieces like the Casa Batlló and drink in the medieval atmosphere of the city’s Gothic quarter.
 On sunny Montjuic hill we’ll explore the sites of the 1929 World’s Fair and 1992 Olympics, whilst buzzing La Rambla captures the uniquely vibrant spirit of the Catalan capital.
 We’ll finish our tour the local way by sampling some delicious tapas.
 This is Barcelona at its best.
 Experience it with us.